MOT TRAINING AND

 An MOT viewing area can be situated in the workshop itself but, in order to be compliant with the current guidance, it must still be clearly identified as the MOT Viewing area, have safe access for the customer and have an unrestricted view of the MOT test being carried out.
 (Read More)

 Take a look at your MOT noticeboard and ask yourself: Is it visible to those booking or waiting for their MOT?
 Is it covered by a protective transparent covering?
 Is it clearly marked as an MOT Noticeboard?
 Does it have the correct paperwork on it?
-How old are the papers on the board, are they […] (Read More)
+How old are the papers on the board, are they up to date?
+Anything that says VOSA or Vehicle Inspectorate probably needs updating!
+(VOSA become DVSA in 2013.
+Vehicle Inspectorate became VOSA in 2003).
+(Read More)

 You need to notify the DVSA of any changes to the MOT Centre.
-Such changes would include: a sole trader entering into a partnership any change in the partnerships constitution (where the AE is a partnership) any change to the directors of the company (where the AE is a company) any change to the person […] (Read More)
+Such changes would include: a sole trader entering into a partnership any change in the partnerships constitution (where the AE is a partnership) any change to the directors of the company (where the AE is a company) any change to the person who was required to attended the MOT managers’ course – this only applies where a trained person is required under section B2.
+Training any change in trading name or court appointed supervision of the business other than that which is described as automatic cessation a company that continues to operate under the same registration and company number may continue testing provided that any changes to the officers of the company or change in the relationship to any parent company have been notified.
+(Read More)

 The longer answer to this can be found in Section B of the MOT Guide, but in summary: Any authorisation by DVSA allows only the MOT Station legal entity authorised to provide the testing service.
-If a company is reconstituted in a way that leads to a new company registration and number being issued, then […] (Read More)
+If a company is reconstituted in a way that leads to a new company registration and number being issued, then it will be regarded as a new entity and a new authorisation is needed.
+If, in a partnership, a partner leaves or joins, the partnership becomes a new entity, so again, a new authorisation is needed.
+This is also the case if a sole trader takes on a partner or forms a company (see also Transfer of records following cessation or disciplinary action).
+(Read More)

 Encourage your MOT testers to work with you if they have a problem or question about their RAG rating.
 One way we know works is to ask during a QC check, so start doing this as part of your monthly checks and record the information on the monthly checklist.
 (Read More)

 The Test Quality Information Report (known as a TQI report) is a compilation of the information needed to help you manage your MOT business effectively.
 For example, the number of tests completed by each tester at a site, the average vehicle age, the average test time and the percentage of tests failed.
-For a more […] (Read More)
+For a more detailed explanation please read our article, What’s involved in a monthly TQI Report.
+(Read More)

 Once you have downloaded and opened the monthly MOT test log in excel, it will look like this: (Read More)